one-chain-labs/onechain/nre/sui_for_node_operators.md

 ### Joining the Validator Set

-In order for a Sui address to join the validator set, they need to first sign up as a validator candidate by calling `sui_system::request_add_validator_candidate` with their metadata and initial configs:
+In order for a Sui address to join the validator set, they need to first sign up as a validator candidate by calling `one_system::request_add_validator_candidate` with their metadata and initial configs:

 ```
 sui client call --package 0x3 --module sui_system --function request_add_validator_candidate --args 0x5 {protocol_pubkey_bytes} {network_pubkey_bytes} {worker_pubkey_bytes} {proof_of_possession} {name} {description} {image_url} {project_url} {net_address}
 {p2p_address} {primary_address} {worker_address} {gas_price} {commission_rate} --gas-budget 10000
 ```

 After an address becomes a validator candidate, any address (including the candidate address itself) can start staking with the candidate's staking pool.
 Refer to our dedicated staking FAQ on how staking works.
-Once a candidate's staking pool has accumulated at least `sui_system::MIN_VALIDATOR_JOINING_STAKE` amount of stake, the candidate can call `sui_system::request_add_validator` to officially add themselves to the next epoch's active validator set:
+Once a candidate's staking pool has accumulated at least `one_system::MIN_VALIDATOR_JOINING_STAKE` amount of stake, the candidate can call `one_system::request_add_validator` to officially add themselves to the next epoch's active validator set:

 ```
 sui client call --package 0x3 --module sui_system --function request_add_validator --args 0x5 --gas-budget 10000000